d03n3rfr1tz3/ULP-Pulse/README.md

 Another example for the extended pulse counter is the measurement of rain and rain downpour.
 While the ESP32 is in Deep Sleep, the ULP counts the pulses of a Rain Gauge.
 The rain amount can be calculated easily, because each pulse of the Rain Gauge has a defined amount.
-On top of that, the shortest pulse can be used to calculate the highest rain amount, which I defined as the rain downpour value.
+On top of that, the shortest pulse can be used to calculate the extrapolated rain amount, which I defined as the rain downpour value.
+It shows how much rain would have been fallen, if the highest amount had been fallen the whole timeframe.

 ```
 RAINFACTOR = 0.2794  // 0.2794 mm per pulse defined by the Rain Gauge